Euzebius/euzebius.github.io/index.md

   - GWAPT
   - GCSA
   - GCPN
+  - GCIA
+- Penetration testing trainer
-- CTF player (and soon to be creator)
+- CTF player and creator
 - HackTheBox France meetups group founder

+## Find me on social networks

+Twitter and LinkedIn coming soon, but you might already be aware of them :)